AST SpaceMobile, Inc. Income Taxes Disclosure

 Tax Receivable Agreement

-As of December 31, 2025, there have been no Tax Receivable Agreement liabilities recorded.
+As of December 31, 2024, there have been no TRA liabilities recorded.

-U.S. federal income tax returns for tax years 2022 and forward remain open to examination.
+U.S. federal income tax returns for tax years 2021 and forward remain open to examination.
 The Company and its subsidiaries are also subject to income tax in multiple state, local and foreign jurisdictions.
-Substantially all significant state and local income tax returns for the years 2022 and forward are open to examination.
-Substantially all significant foreign income tax returns for the years 2021 and forward are open to examination.
+Substantially all significant state, local and foreign income tax returns for the years 2021 and forward are open to examination.

 Historical Timeline